-This consultation document focuses exclusively on bitstream access and the regulatory approach.
+This document focuses exclusively on bitstream access and the regulatory approach.
+The Bitstream access document published on 14 July 2003 for consultation has been revised in the light of the comments received in the consultation and the subsequent discussion in the IRG and ERG at the meeting on 20/21 November 2003.
 It does not cover other forms of wholesale broadband access such as unbundled and shared access.
 It outlines the regulators' understanding of bitstream access and the regulatory approach.
 NRAs should try to adhere to its conclusions as much as possible when taking decisions, but nonetheless the ultimate responsibility remains with the individual NRA.
-At the end of the document, some questions will be asked to get the view of the market parties on the document and its conclusions.
+At the end of the document, some conclusions are drawn.